Your Complete Guide to Digital Learning

 Before most companies can put a new hire to work, there’s an onboarding process.
 Onboarding a new team member can take weeks, sometimes even months, so it’s important to get it right.
 Sometimes, it's a matter of ensuring the right enculturation and processes.
 Other times, the main goal is to cover the required safety and compliance issues mandated by law.
 Usually, it's a bit of both.

-Using an LMS to create a digital learning environment allows for the creation of an interactive, asynchronous onboarding process that can even be completed before entering the workplace.
+Using a business LMS to create a digital learning environment allows for the creation of an interactive, asynchronous onboarding process that can even be completed before entering the workplace.

 Application #2: Intranet Resource Training